-Per the infiltration report, the two infiltration tests performed at the project site ranged between 0.1 and 0.7 inches per hour.
+Per the infiltration report, the two infiltration tests performed at the project site resulted in 0.0 inches per hour.
 Due to the poor infiltration characteristics of the on-site native soils at the tested depths, infiltration is not recommended.
-Based on these results and using 0.1 inches per hour as the limiting infiltration rate, biotreatment BMPs such as the extended detention basin is feasible.
+Based on these results, biotreatment BMPs such as the extended detention basin is feasible.
 However, the site is located within Riverside County's Airport Land Use Commission's (ALUC) jurisdiction; specifically, within Zone B1.
-ALUC guidelines ("Wildlife Hazard Management at Riverside County Airports: Background and Policy" dated October 2018, Table 5-4) specifically states that extended detention basins are prohibited in Zones A through D. As a result, the project proposes to use an equivalent underground biotreatment solution with an underground detention system (18 StormTech MC-3500 Chambers) and proprietary biotreatment unit (Bio Clean Modular Wetlands System; MWS-L-4-4-V) to treat runoff produced by the 85th percentile storm rainfall depth.
+ALUC guidelines ("Wildlife Hazard Management at Riverside County Airports: Background and Policy" dated October 2018, Table 5-4) specifically states that extended detention basins are prohibited in Zones A through D. As a result, the project proposes to use an equivalent underground biotreatment solution with an underground detention system (28 StormTech MC-3500 Chambers) and proprietary biotreatment unit (Bio Clean Modular Wetlands System; MWS-L-4-8-V) to treat runoff produced by the 85th percentile storm rainfall depth.
 Catch basin filters will be provided in order to pre-treat runoff prior to entering the water quality devices.